How to get Docker Container in Golang | Container Id and IP Address

-This tutorial explains how to get a container IP address in Golang.
+This tutorial explains guidance on getting a container’s IP address in Golang.

-• use the os module Hostname() function in golang, os.Hostname() returns the hostname, if valid, else return an err.
+• Utilize the os module’s Hostname() function in Golang. os.Hostname() returns the hostname if valid; otherwise, it returns an error.

-• Find the Docker Id and name of a container using golang
+• Identify the Docker ID and name of a container using Golang.

 Golang Get Container IP Address example

-Inside a container, Write a golang program.
-The os package provides the Hostname() method that returns a string and error.
+Inside a container, write a Golang program.
+The os package offers the Hostname() method, which returns a string and an error.

 func Hostname() (name string, err error)